Final Cut Pro X: Share roles as files from Final Cut Pro

 Color space: The color space (based on the project setting) is provided.
 For more information, see Modify a project’s settings and Configure library and project settings for wide-gamut HDR.

 Audio file format: The source format is listed by default.
 Depending on your source media, you can choose another audio format.

 Include chapter markers: Select the checkbox to include chapter markers with the exported file (or files).

-In the “Roles as” pop-up menu, choose how you want the roles exported.
+In the Roles pane, click the “Roles as” pop-up menu and choose how you want the roles exported.

-Note: The options available in this pop-up menu change based on your choices in the Format and “Audio file format” pop-up menus.
+Note: The options available in this pop-up menu change based on your choices in the Format and “Audio file format” pop-up menus in the Settings pane.

 QuickTime Movie: Exports all of the roles in the project as a single QuickTime movie.